NamsKap/DockerIamges/README.md

 5) When you have repo ready you can perform ansible commands to edit vault file or checkout and commit changes to git repo.

-I have created an image for this project, if you would like to pull image you can pull from below url or using below command: docker pull namskap/namskap1176:ansibleproj
+I have created an image for this project, if you would like to pull image you can pull from below url or using below command :

+   docker pull namskap/namskap1176:ansibleproj

 link for Docker repo : https://hub.docker.com/repository/docker/namskap/namskap1176/tags